And it appears the weekend’s over, so um………I think we need something sweet to “celebrate”, right?

-Haha, but for reals, what do you think?
+HEY, how do you feel about apples and cinnamon stuffed inside cookie bars????
+But for reals, what do you think?
 I have all types in my gang when it comes to apple desserts; the ones that like anything and everything, the ones that only like cooked apples but hate cinnamon, the ones that claim to be allergic to all fruits, those that only like raw apples, and those that refuse to have an opinion at all.

 Anyway, so these cookie bars were inspired by one of my fam’s favorites, my s’mores cookie bars!
 Oh my goodness, and as I’m typing this I just realized that I’ve never shared that recipe, what am I doing with my life guys???
 (I’ll definitely share it soon though.? )

 Ok, but back to the apple bars, they are simply a combination of the most amazingly soft and delicious cookie base and a classic cinnamon apple filling like what you fill a pie with.
 Of course, then I couldn’t resist the urge to drizzle them with something extra (I’ve got issues) so I added a little bit of icing to dress them up.
 If you want you could skip that part I guess (#boringpeopleoftheworldunite), but I’m a frosting fanatic so I seriously cannot.

 Alrighty, now that I’ve explained why you have to make these I’m gonna shut up so you can.
 Oooohhh, and don’t forget to sip something cozy and hot with them like a chai latte or some spiced cider, yum!!!!
 Enjoy, you guys!

 Take advantage of apple season by making these soft, sweet, delicious cookie bars full of all the sugar and spice goodness!